GROUP BY supports multiple columns and the use of a SELECT column alias to indicate the corresponding key.

 method:PostLogstoreLogs |select avg(latency),projectName,date_trunc('hour',__time__) as hour group by projectName,hour

-The alias hour represents the third SELECT column
+Alias hour indicates the third SELECT column

-date_trunc('hour',__time__)('hour',__time__).
-This kind of usage is very helpful for some very complicated queries.
+date_trunc('hour',__time__).
+This is helpful for complex queries.

 GROUP BY supports GROUPING SETS, CUBE, and ROLLUP.